Education

 You usually need to be 17 before you can hold a licence to drive a car, but you can apply for your provisional licence from 15 years and 9 months.

-Also, if you received the higher rate mobility component of Disability Living Allowance (DLA), or enhanced rate mobility component of Personal Independence Payments (PIP), you can hold a licence from the age of 16.
+Also, if you received the higher rate mobility component of Disability Living Allowance, or enhanced rate mobility component of Personal Independence Payments, you can hold a licence from the age of 16.

 Finance and benefits

 You can claim benefits and receive direct payments from the age of 16.
 If you stay in full time non-advanced education then parents can choose to carry on claiming for you as part of their family.
-You will need to consider which option leaves you better off.
+You will need to consider which option leaves you with more money.

-If you have been receiving Disability Living Allowance as a child then you will need to be reassessed under Personal Independence Payment.
+If you have been getting a Disability Living Allowance as a child then you will need to be reassessed under Personal Independence Payment.
 If you need support you can register your parent carer as an Appointee.
-See getting help with finances for more information.
+See Getting help with finances for more information.

 If you think you might struggle with the costs for education and training next year you may be eligible for a bursary.
 This may help you pay for things like clothing, books and other equipment for your course, and transport and lunch on days you study or train.
 See Bursary Funding for more information.